Our Team

 Founder & Executive Director

-Camesha L. Jones, LCSW is a Community Mental Wellness Changemaker who serves at the intersection of culture, community, and social justice.
-She is the Executive Director of Sista Afya Community Mental Wellness, a social enterprise providing low-cost mental wellness care that centers the experiences of Black women in Chicago.
-Since Sista Afya's founding in 2017, they've served over 1000 Black women through their innovative, community-driven programs.
-In 2020, she launched Sista Afya Community Care NFP, a nonprofit that provides free mental wellness care and education to women experiencing multiple barriers to care.
-Camesha's work at Sista Afya has been featured in the Chicago Tribune, Vogue, Allure, TEDx, and Rolling Out.
+Camesha L. Jones - Brandon, LCSW is a Community Mental Wellness Changemaker who serves at the intersection of culture, community, and social justice.
+Camesha has over 10 years of experience providing exemplary mental health care to Black women and girls.
+She is a master collaborator with the belief that it takes everyone to work together in tandem to be changemakers in the mental health field.
+In 2020, Camesha launched Sista Afya Community Care NFP, a nonprofit that provides affordable community mental healthcare to women experiencing multiple barriers to care in Chicago.
+Prior to 2020, Camesha was the Founder of Sista Afya Community Mental Wellness, a social enterprise providing mental wellness care centered on Black women's experiences.
+Camesha's work at Sista Afya has been featured in the Chicago Tribune, PBS Newshour, Crain's Business, TEDx, and CBS Chicago.
 Camesha is a Licensed Clinical Social Worker in Illinois who graduated from Spelman College with a Bachelor's in Sociology and received her Master's in Social Work from the University of Chicago.
 Camesha strongly believes in eliminating barriers in the mental health field that people of diverse cultural backgrounds experience by creating affordable and accessible care that centers the well-being of the whole person.

 Candice Gant, LCSW